 .webp)

 Beyond the main work zones, secondary “activity zones” personalize the kitchen.
-Coffee corners, wine fridges, or baking stations turn a standard layout into a multifunctional hub.
+Coffee corners, baking stations, or beverage storage can turn a standard layout into a multifunctional hub.

 Design for Clear Flow and Sightlines